-As the bride and groom, you are the guests of honor of a significant celebration.
+As the couple, you are the guests of honor of a pretty significant celebration.
 Family, friends and colleagues are going out of their way to ensure that you are honored, happy and comfortable on your special day.

 To ensure that your wedding guests are as comfortable as you, I recommend that you avoid some of the little wedding missteps below.